 In addition, one must take into account the factor of Polish businessmen who held back grain in anticipation of higher prices.
 But prices did not rise, and grain reserves remained quite large.
 In addition, grain from Ukraine was added, which ended up in Poland due to problems with transshipment.

-“I think that in fact, here we are talking more about the fact that there are abuses by unscrupulous businessmen, including in Poland, who sometimes buy (grain for next to nothing) and throw it onto the Polish market,” - said Deputy Foreign Minister Anatoly Tochinsky.
+“I think that in fact, it’s more about the fact that there are abuses by unscrupulous businessmen, including on the territory of Poland, who sometimes buy (grain) for next to nothing and throw it onto the Polish market,” - said Deputy Foreign Minister Anatoly Tochinsky.

 According to Ukrainian trade representative Taras Kachka, Polish farmers simply “filled” the storage facilities with grain and wanted to sell it after the price increased.